-During an intravenous pyelogram, you'll have an X-ray dye (iodine contrast solution) injected into a vein in your arm.
-The dye flows into your kidneys, ureters and bladder, outlining each of these structures.
-X-ray pictures are taken at specific times during the exam, so your doctor can clearly see your urinary tract and assess how well it's working.
+During the test, an X-ray dye is injected into a vein in your arm.
+The dye flows into the kidneys, ureters and bladder, outlining each of these structures.
+X-ray pictures are taken at specific times during the exam.

 Why it's done

-However, an intravenous pyelogram still can be a helpful diagnostic tool, particularly for:
+But an intravenous pyelogram still can be a helpful tool for your health care provider to:

 Rarely, severe reactions to the dye occur, including:

-- A sudden, full-body allergic reaction that can cause breathing difficulties and other life-threatening symptoms (anaphylactic shock)
+- A sudden, full-body reaction that can lead to breathing problems and other life-threatening symptoms.
+This is called anaphylactic shock.

-During the X-rays, you'll be exposed to low levels of radiation.
-The amount of radiation you're exposed to during an intravenous pyelogram is small, so the risk of any damage to cells in your body is extremely low.
+During X-rays, you're exposed to low levels of radiation.
+The amount of radiation you're exposed to during an intravenous pyelogram is small.
+The risk of any damage to cells in your body is low.

-However, if you're pregnant or think that you may be pregnant, tell your doctor before having an intravenous pyelogram.
-Though the risk to an unborn baby is small, your doctor may consider whether it's better to wait or to use another imaging test.
+But if you're pregnant or think that you may be pregnant, tell your provider before you have an intravenous pyelogram.
+Your provider may decide to use another imaging test.

 How you prepare

 You may need to avoid eating and drinking for a certain amount of time before an intravenous pyelogram.
-Your doctor may also recommend that you take a laxative the evening before the exam.
+Your doctor also may advise you to take a laxative the night before the exam.

 What you can expect

-Before your intravenous pyelogram, a member of your health care team will:
+Before your exam, a member of your care team may:

-- Place an intravenous (IV) line into a vein in your arm through which the X-ray dye will be injected
+- Place an intravenous line into a vein in your arm through which the X-ray dye will be injected.

 During intravenous pyelogram

-- X-rays are taken of your urinary tract before any dye is injected.
+- An X-ray image is taken to show your urinary tract before any dye is injected.

-- X-ray dye is injected through your IV line.
+- X-ray dye is injected through the intravenous line in your arm.

-- X-ray images are taken at timed intervals as the dye flows through your kidneys to the ureters and into your bladder.
+- X-ray images are taken at timed intervals as the dye flows through the kidneys to the ureters and into the bladder.

-- Toward the end of the exam, you may be asked to urinate again.
+- Toward the end of the exam, you may be asked to urinate to empty your bladder again.

-- You then return to the exam table, so that the health care team can get X-ray images of your empty bladder.
+- After you return to the exam table, another X-ray image is taken of your empty bladder.

 After intravenous pyelogram

-When your intravenous pyelogram is complete, the IV line is removed from your arm and you may return to your normal activities.
+When your exam is done, the intravenous line is removed from your arm.
+You can return to your usual activities.

-A doctor who specializes in reading X-rays (radiologist) will review and interpret the X-ray images from your intravenous pyelogram and send a report to your doctor.
-Plan to discuss the results with your doctor at a follow-up appointment.
+A doctor who specializes in reading X-rays reviews and interprets the images from your exam.
+The doctor is a radiologist.
+The radiologist sends a report to your health care provider.
+You'll talk with your provider about the test results at a follow-up appointment.